Microsoft Teams

 • MS Teams channel integration is not available for Druid on-premise deployments.

-HINT: The MS Teams channel supports sensitive data input.
+Info: The MS Teams channel supports sensitive data input.
 For more information, see Prompt Steps.

 Deploy your AI Agent in MS Teams